D-Wave Phonon Angular Momentum Texture in Altermagnets by Magnon-Phonon Hybridization

-For the magnon-phonon coupling we consider interfacial DMI \cite{dzyaloshinskyThermodynamicTheoryWeak1958,moriyaAnisotropicSuperexchangeInteraction1960}, which results from the breaking of the out-of-plane mirror symmetry.
-Denoting the DM vector as $\vect{D}_{ij} = D \uvect{R}_{ij} \times \uvect{z}$, where $D$ is the interaction strength, the Hamiltonian $ \hat{H}_{\mathrm{DMI}} \propto \vect{D}_{ij} \cdot \left( \vect{S}_i \times \vect{S}_j \right) $ does not modify the noninteracting magnon dispersion relation, as $\vect{D}_{ij}$ is perpendicular to the ground state magnetization \cite{zhangThermalHallEffect2019}.
-(Although the true ground state in the presence of DMI would be a noncollinear state~\cite{dos_santos_modeling_2020}, an easy-axis anisotropy would stabilize the collinear ground state for sufficiently small $D$.
-We do not implement the anisotropy for simplicity, since it does not change the qualitative effects that we discuss in the following.)
-The influence of the lattice excitations on the magnons enters the model by the modification of the bond vectors $\vect{R}_{ij} \mapsto \vect{R}_{ij} + \vect{u}_{ij}$.
+Turning to the magnon-phonon coupling, the nonrelativistic altermagnet does not exhibit magnon-phonon hybridization because exchange magnetostriction preserves the magnon spin.
+To break spin conservation, we additionally invoke DMI, which is the leading-order effect of spin-orbit interaction \cite{dzyaloshinskyThermodynamicTheoryWeak1958,moriyaAnisotropicSuperexchangeInteraction1960}.
+In particular, we study interfacial DMI $ \hat{H}_{\mathrm{DMI}} \propto \vect{D}_{ij} \cdot \left( \vect{S}_i \times \vect{S}_j \right) $, which results from the breaking of the out-of-plane mirror symmetry.
+Since the orientation of the DM vector $\vect{D}_{ij} = D \uvect{R}_{ij} \times \uvect{z}$ is in the plane and perpendicular to the bond vector $\vect{R}_{ij}$, it is also perpendicular to the Néel vector and does not modify the noninteracting magnon dispersion relation~\cite{zhangThermalHallEffect2019}. ( Although the true ground state in the presence of DMI would be a noncollinear state~\cite{dos_santos_modeling_2020}, an easy-axis anisotropy would stabilize the collinear ground state for sufficiently small $D$.
+We do not implement the anisotropy for simplicity, since it does not change the qualitative effects discussed in the following~\cite{supplement}. ) The influence of the lattice excitations on the magnons enters the model by the modification of the bond vectors $\vect{R}_{ij} \mapsto \vect{R}_{ij} + \vect{u}_{ij}$.
 Expansion of the DMI up to first order in the displacements of the atoms yields the coupling Hamiltonian~ \cite{ zhangThermalHallEffect2019, ma_antiferromagnetic_2022, wangRegulationMagnonphononCoupling2023, supplement }

-The sum in the expression of $\hat{H}_{\mathrm{mpc}}$ runs over \emph{all} next-nearest neighbors $\langle \langle i, j \rangle \rangle$.
+The sum in the expression of $\hat{H}_{\mathrm{mpc}}$ runs over all next-nearest neighbors $\langle \langle i, j \rangle \rangle$.
 The \enquote{$+$} sign holds for those sites $i, j$ of the $\uparrow$ and the \enquote{$-$} sign for the $\downarrow$ sublattice.
 We note in passing that we have neglected contributions that originate from the distance dependence of $D(R)$~\cite{zhangThermalHallEffect2019}, which we explicitly analyze in the Supplemental Material~\cite{supplement}.

-To characterize $\hat{H}_{\mathrm{mpc}}$, \cref{fig:coupling_strength} presents the coupling strength between the magnon modes and the circularly polarized phonons, which correspond to the eigenmodes of $L_{\mathrm{ph}}^z$ [\cref{eq:angular momentum operator}].
-The background and the line colors indicate the sign of the magnon spin and phonon angular momentum, respectively.